Flight history of Canadarm

 Canadarm is used in conjunction with a magnetic end effector to demonstrate the Dexterous End Effector (DEE).

-Canadarm is used to position the Shuttle Plume Impingement Flight Experiment (SPIFEX) experimental boom; to deploy and retrieve Spartan 201-II platform; and to support a 6 hour, 51 minute EVA activity by astronauts Mark Lee and Carl Meade.
+Canadarm is used to position the Shuttle Plume Impingement Flight Experiment (SPIFEX) experimental boom; to deploy and retrieve Spartan 201-II platform; and to support a 6 hour, 51 minute EVA by astronauts Mark Lee and Carl Meade.
 The two spacewalkers make history when they test the Simplified Aid for EVA Rescue (SAFER), a small, self-contained propulsive backpack device that provides free-flying mobility for an EVA astronaut in an emergency.

-During this historic rendezvous mission with space station Mir, which included amongst crew members the first-ever female pilot, Eileen Marie Collins, Canadarm deploys and retrieves the Spartan 204 platform, and supports a 5 hour, 39 minute EVA activity by astronauts Bernard Harris and C. Michael Foale.
+During this historic rendezvous mission with space station Mir, which included amongst crew members the first-ever female pilot, Eileen Marie Collins, Canadarm deploys and retrieves the Spartan 204 platform, and supports a 5 hour, 39 minute EVA by astronauts Bernard Harris and C. Michael Foale.

 The Canadarm is used to deploy and to retrieve both the Wake Shield Facility (WSF-2) ultra-vacuum experiments and the Spartan 201 platform.